-Examples of tangible assets include Real estate, cash, plant and machinery, homes, etc. On the other hand, the examples of intangible assets are Intellectual property, goodwill, patents, copyrights, etc. Anything that does not have physical existence and cannot be felt or touched is known as an intangible asset.
+Examples of tangible assets include Real estate, cash, plant and machinery, homes, etc. On the other hand, examples of intangible assets are Intellectual property, goodwill, patents, copyrights, etc. Anything that does not have physical existence and cannot be felt or touched is known as an intangible asset.

 Tangible Net Worth Formula